-And according to former head of Hearst magazines, David Carey, there just may be a magic number: “You need five or six revenue streams to make the business really successful.”
+According to David Carey, former head of Hearst magazines, there just may be a magic number: “You need five or six revenue streams to make the business really successful.”

 While most companies’ monetization strategies will include a combination of some, if not all of, these revenue streams, it’s important to have an understanding of each opportunity and current revenue trends to know which combination will work best for your publication.

 Here is a comprehensive list of the most common ways companies bring in money and the current revenue trends in the publishing industry.